-Pericles Lewis earned his B.A. with first-class honors in English literature from McGill University in 1990 and his Ph.D. in Comparative Literature from Stanford University in 1997.
-After a postdoctoral fellowship at the University of California, Berkeley, he joined the Yale faculty in 1998, with appointments in the Departments of English and Comparative Literature.
-His teaching has included undergraduate surveys of English poetry, the European epic tradition, and literary theory, and courses on modernism in literature and the arts, ranging from freshman to graduate seminars.
-He has received a variety of honors and awards for his contributions to research, teaching, and service.
+Lewis earned his B.A. with first-class honors in English literature from McGill University in 1990 and his Ph.D. in comparative literature from Stanford University in 1997.
+After a postdoctoral fellowship at the University of California, Berkeley, he joined the Yale faculty in 1998 as assistant professor in the Comparative Literature and English departments, rising to the rank of full professor in 2007.

 “In Asia, for the World: Liberal Education and Innovation.”
 The Liberal Arts and Science Education Dialogue across Continents: Experiences and Perspectives from the USA, Europe, and Asia, ed.
 William Kirby and Marijk van der Wende.
 London: Palgrave, 2016.

 Pericles Lewis and Katherine Rupp, “Liberal Education in Asia: Trends, Challenges, and Opportunities,” New Global Studies 9 (2015): 245-66.

 Editor, The Norton Anthology of Western Literature, ninth edition.
 Primarily responsible for final section, Literature Since 1900, under the general editorship of Martin Puchner.
 New York: W. W. Norton & Company, 2014.

 “Asia Invests in the Liberal Arts,” Harvard International Review 35.1 (Summer 2013): 36-39.